FAQ: Mailing Lists

-After you login, click on the “Create A List” tab.
+After you login, click on the “Request A List” button.
 Your list needs a unique name, a short description (aka “Subject”) and a Description.
 You can also choose a category from the server’s pre-defined list, and most importantly a “List Type”.
 The List Type predefines a number of privacy and access options, so this should be chosen carefully.
 For a “private” group, where only the list members can post or read the archives, choose “private working group.”
 The other options are pretty self-explanatory, and may better fit your needs.
 If you’re not sure what the options mean, just take the closest fit.
 You can always change or fine-tune these options later.

 After the list is created, click on the Admin button in the left column, then click Edit List Config.
 Here you can review or change any of the list parameters.